kmbarragan/Clim680_FinalProject/Outline.md

 ---
 ## Function
+I created a function to be able to create the day of the year climatology and to be able to create the anomalies for the 2 meter temperature.
 ---
 ## Conda Environment
 The environment.yml file is provided to show the environment used to run all the codes.